t-k-/dog_lan/README.md

 About
 =========
-dog command language is an object oriented language first invented by me.
-The source code is for dog command language compiler `dogcc`.
+dog command language is an object oriented language.
+This source code is for dog command language compiler `dogcc`.

 Build Status
 ===========